 Write in the first person, exercise restraint in using the passive voice, and use as little jargon as possible.
 Submit manuscripts via e-mail to the editor, H. Russell Bernard (firstname.lastname@example.org) with a copy to the associate editor, Amber Wutich (Amber.Wutich@asu.edu).
 Articles may be submitted as MS-Word documents or as PDF’s and should be double-spaced.
 Follow the American Sociological Association Style Guide.
 Place references at the end of the manuscript.
 Notes are discouraged but may be used sparingly.
 Obtaining permission for any material that requires permission, and paying any associated fees, are the responsibility of the author.

 Field Methods uses single-blind reviewing.
 Reviewers are anonymous to the authors but authors are not anonymous to reviewers.
-The title page should include: (1) the article title; (2) acknowledgments and credits (such as funding information); (3) each author’s name, institutional affiliation(s), and email address; and (4) name of corresponding authors.
+The title page should not be separate from the main manuscript and should include: (1) the article title; (2) acknowledgments and credits (such as funding information); (3) each author’s name, institutional affiliation(s), and email address; and (4) name of corresponding authors.
 Keywords are not necessary.